-When a student visits a doctor, please bring a doctor's note excusing him or her from school or releasing the student back to school/athletics.
+When a student visits a doctor, especially after an acute illness, surgery, or prolonged illness, please bring a doctor's note excusing him/her from school or releasing the student back to school, athletics, or regular activities upon return.
+Any restrictions that should be adhered to upon the student's return should be listed on the doctor's note as well.